Werner Vogels Hands Out Newspapers at His Final Re:Invent Keynote. The Man Who Built the Cloud Isn't Done Teaching.

 The biggest, most capable AI models come from two places: America and China.
 Translation handles the language barrier on the surface.
 Ask a question in Spanish, get an answer in Spanish.
 The words convert fine.

-Culture does not convert.
+Culture doesn't convert.

-He points to Ricoh in Japan.
+He pointed to Ricoh in Japan.
 They trained language models from scratch on Japanese documentation, specifically to interact with Japanese customers appropriately.
 An American model translated into Japanese gets the information right and the social register wrong.
 The politeness levels.
 The formality markers.
 The thousand small signals that Japanese speakers read automatically.

 Think about that for a second.
 A chatbot built for European users assumes a certain demographic.
 Late twenties, early thirties.
 Educated.
 Married, probably.
 The whole communication style follows from those assumptions.

 Now try deploying that in rural Kenya.
 A teenager gets medical advice delivered in a tone meant for someone twice her age, from a different continent, with a different relationship to authority and healthcare and pregnancy itself.
 The information might be accurate.
-She will not act on it.
+She won't act on it.
 The delivery kills the message.

 Jacaranda built something different.
 Local languages.
 Local cultural knowledge baked in.
 Communication that actually reaches the people receiving it.